All Episodes

 The minute you make a choice, you're stuck with it.

-And um I I've I felt very comfortable.
+And I felt very comfortable.

-I I've been doing a lot of different things, as you know, working with them on planning and talking things through.
+I've been doing a lot of different things, as you know, working with them on planning and talking things through.

-You know, the the no other narrative they're advancing is Trump has flipped on his repeal and replace Obamacare because he because every Republican plan, and there were Republican existing plans out there that said that agreed with pre-existing conditions.
+You know, the other narrative they're advancing is Trump has flipped on his repeal and replace Obamacare because every Republican plan, and there were Republican existing plans out there that agreed with pre-existing conditions, they all agreed with the idea that, yeah, kids can stay on a little longer after they get out of college so they can get their footing in the work world.

-He never flipped on NATO because he said it was obsolete and he wanted other people to to pay the freight a little bit more.
+He never flipped on NATO because he said it was obsolete and he wanted other people to pay the freight a little bit more.

-Uh the only argument you can make is that he said, I really don't want to talk about Hillary because I got too much work to do, but that's not flipping and flopping on whether or not Hillary Clinton and a new Justice Department will do their job.
+The only argument you can make is that he said, I really don't want to talk about Hillary because I got too much work to do, but that's not flipping and flopping on whether or not Hillary Clinton and a new Justice Department will do their job.

-That's he doesn't get to decide as president who gets indicted.
+He doesn't get to decide as president who gets indicted.

 That's not part of his enumerated powers.

-Right, and and he shouldn't.
+Right, and he shouldn't.

 I mean, we don't want a country where the president who's directly political makes those decisions.

-I I would just say to all of your listeners today, Sean, remember how fundamentally inaccurate and biased and one-sided and distorted the elite media was covering the Trump campaign.
+But I'll say this: I would just say to all of your listeners today, Sean, remember how fundamentally inaccurate and biased and one-sided and distorted the elite media was covering the Trump campaign.

 Well, brace yourself.

-They're gonna be exactly that bad.
+They're going to be exactly that bad.

 They have proven what I claim back in 08, which is journalism's dead.